railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 assigned to various company roles as they're created in the demonstration data.

-The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt Open ERP to each role in the company to best fit the needs of everyone.
+The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt OpenERP to each role in the company to best fit the needs of everyone.

 To make modifications for a particular user, edit the user configuration again in :menuselection:`Administration --> Users --> Users`.
 Open the form for a particular user, and select